Introduction to Sentiment Analysis in Social Media

 3. Sharing of sentiment analysis dataset

 The objective of sentiment analysis dataset collection and analysis is not to confine it to the marketing or corporate communications department.
 It has to be shared with stakeholders in the organization.
 All business heads and unit managers need to be aware of the sentiments consumers have about the company- it will help in the formulation of strategies, plans, and policies.
-Moreover, the sentiment analysis dataset is actionable – if there is a negative sentiment towards product quality or service, it has to be remedied and the first step is to make the concerned teams aware of this matter.
-The goal of the sentiment analysis dataset is not to confine it to a department but should be circulated to concerned stakeholders that in turn will help in the formulation of better policies.
+Moreover, the sentiment analysis dataset is actionable.
+If there is a negative sentiment towards product quality or service, it has to be remedied, and the first step is to make the concerned teams aware of this matter.
+Using sentiment analysis tools can aid in disseminating the sentiment analysis dataset beyond departmental boundaries and reach relevant stakeholders.
+This wider circulation fosters the development of improved policies through a comprehensive understanding of public opinion.

 4. Relying too much on automated sentiment analysis software

-The problem with sentiment analysis is that for large organizations there is so much to track on websites, social media, and other digital media.
-To err is human, so are the machines or software.
-If a leading restaurant gets a review that is positive about food but negative about service which sentiment would be highlighted?
+The problem with sentiment analysis is that for large organizations, there is so much to track on websites, social media, and other digital media.
+To err is human, and so are the machines or software.
+If a leading restaurant gets a review that is positive about food but negative about service, which sentiment would be highlighted?
 Experts suggest that when using sentiment analysis tools, look for one that helps you to override sentiment and toss irrelevant results.
-Tools that enable manual override of sentiments help in getting alerts about high-level trends which can then be manually analyzed or monitored.
+Tools that enable manual override of sentiments help in getting alerts about high-level trends, which can then be manually analyzed or monitored.

 When there is a large volume of sentiment analysis datasets to be analyzed, using sentiment software would be less costly and efficient than human analysts.
 But experts point out that there should be an ideal mix of sentiment software analysis and manual analysis.